Chapter 9 Performance Measures

 ## # lower_bound <dbl>, upper_bound <dbl>

-We can calculate performance measures across all the range of scenarios.
-Here is the rejection rate for the traditional \(t\)-test based on the subset of simulation results with sample sizes of \(n_1 = n_2 = 50\) and a mean difference of 0, using \(\alpha\) levels of .01 and .05:
+We first assess the rejection rate for the traditional \(t\)-test based on the subset of simulation results with sample sizes of \(n_1 = n_2 = 50\) and a mean difference of 0, using \(\alpha\) levels of .01 and .05:

 ## 1 1000 0.009 0.048